21 Best Front Deltoid Exercises: Build Strong, Defined Shoulders

 3. Begin the movement by pressing the dumbbells overhead while simultaneously rotating your palms away from your body.

-4. As you press upward, continue rotating your palms until they face forward at the top of the movement.
+4. As you press upward, rotate your palms until they face forward.

-5. Pause briefly at the top, then reverse the movement by rotating your palms back towards your body as you lower the dumbbells back down to the starting position.
+5. Pause at the top and then reverse the movement by rotating your palms back towards your body as you lower the dumbbells back down to the starting position.

 Tips